danielcirket/danielcirket.github.io/_posts/2016-4-20-DNN-Community-Lets-Encrypt.md

 title: Using Lets Encrypt with DNN Community Edition
 ---

 This is a quick guide to getting [Lets Encrypt](https://letsencrypt.org/) up and running with [DNN (DotNetNuke) Community Edition](http://www.dnnsoftware.com/community) using the *Advanced* URL rewrite option.
-Due to some unfortunate circumstances, we had to migrate our customer websites to a new web server at work, and in the process decided to give *LetsEncrypt* a go.
+Due to some unfortunate circumstances, we had to migrate our customer websites to a new web server at work, and in the process decided to give *LetsEncrypt* a go on our own website.

 Initial tests with a static site were successful and took only a few seconds to setup using the sample respository, [letsencrypt-win-simple](https://github.com/Lone-Coder/letsencrypt-win-simple).